-The global manual resuscitator market size was valued at USD 363 million in 2015.
-The Bag Valve Masks (BVM) market is expected to witness a lucrative growth owing to the increasing incidence rates of cardiac arrest, increasing awareness initiatives and simulation websites, and the need for neonatal care.
+The global manual resuscitators' market size was valued at USD 294 million in 2018.
+The market of manual resuscitators also known as Bag Valve Masks (BVM), is expected to witness growth owing to the increasing incidence rates of cardiac arrest, increasing awareness initiatives and simulation websites, and the need for neonatal care.

 Self-inflating resuscitator dominated the market owing to their usability in hospital emergency departments such as neonatal and delivery ward and the increasing number of self-inflating resuscitators being launched.
 In January 2015, Laerdal filed a premarket approval (PMA) for its NeoNatalie resuscitator.
 The reusable self-inflating resuscitator was equivalent to Ambu Mark IV Baby Resuscitator.
 The NeoNatalie resuscitator was used for neonatal resuscitation up to 5kg.

-Hospitals dominated the manual resuscitators end use market in 2015 with revenue estimated at over USD 240 million in 2015.
+Hospitals dominated the manual resuscitators' end-use market in 2018.
 BVMs in hospitals are used in cases of cardiac arrest, intensive care, and neonatal care.
 The American Health Association (AHA) published the first guideline for reviewing, researching, and reporting in-hospital resuscitation.
-The In-hospital Utstein Style was published as a mechanism of international standardization and is used as a reporting system for patient monitoring.
-For instance, the AHA has established National Registry of Cardiopulmonary Resuscitation (NRCPR), which acts as a multi-site data collection source.
+The in-hospital Utstein Style was published as a mechanism of international standardization and is used as a reporting system for patient monitoring.
+For instance, the AHA has established the National Registry of Cardiopulmonary Resuscitation (NRCPR), which acts as a multi-site data collection source.
 The registry enables inter-facility comparison between various hospitals, establishing a standardized mechanism.

-The use of Outside hospital resuscitators is expected to witness a faster growth owing to the increasing need to provide bystander cardiopulmonary resuscitation and the related awareness initiatives taken.
+The use of out-of-hospital/prehospital/community resuscitators is expected to witness a faster growth owing to the increasing need to provide bystander cardiopulmonary resuscitation and the related awareness initiatives taken.
 The main reasons why bystanders are not able to perform CPR are the unavailability of CPR kits in the vicinity and lack of training.
-In July 2014, the British Heart Foundation improved the public access to resuscitators by committing to fund the initiative, where a national public access defibrillators database would be set up in the UK to overcome these issues.
+In July 2014, the British Heart Foundation improved public access to resuscitators by committing to fund the initiative, where a national public access defibrillator database would be set up in the UK to overcome these issues.

-The North America manual resuscitators market was the largest in 2014 and dominated the market with around USD 142 million in 2015.
-The demand for resuscitators in North America is expected to witness growth owing to the increasing cases of cardiac arrest and neonatal ventillation.
+North America held the largest market share in 2018.
+The demand for resuscitators in North America is expected to witness high growth owing to increasing cases of cardiac arrest and neonatal ventilation.

 Moreover, companies are launching newer technologically advanced products to provide state-of-the-art resuscitation.
 In November 2015, Foothills Hospital developed a device to resuscitate a baby while its umbilical cord is still attached.
 Inspire, a portable integrated station that supports transfusion and resuscitation is expected to enhance urgent care.